 Edible Pedal 100 - Sunday, September 17, 2017.
 Organized bike ride with courses around Washoe Valley, Carson City, and Lake Tahoe, depending on which ride you choose - 10 mile, 50 mile, and the Nevada 150K.
 The start/finish is at Bowers Mansion Regional Park in Washoe Valley.
 Edible Pedal 100 is a fundraiser for the Rotary Club of Reno Sunrise.

 Grow Your Own, Nevada! - September 19, 21, 26, 28, 2017.
 Grow Your Own, Nevada! is for homeowners and other small scale growers.
 It concentrates on imparting basic horticultural information and also provides information about new and alternative growing methods.
 Classes are in Reno and are $15 each or $60 for all 8 in the series.
 Sponsored by University of Nevada Cooperative Extension (UNCE).
 On Tuesday and Thursday evenings from 6 p.m. to 8 p.m.
 The series continues on October 3, 5, 10, and 12, 2017.

 Wolf Pack Football - Saturday, September 23, 2017.
-The Nevada Wolf Pack football team plays the Washington State Cougars at a home game in Mackay Stadium.
+The Nevada Wolf Pack football team plays the Washington State Cougars at an away game in Pullman, WA.
 Kickoff is time is TBA.
 Go Pack!